Astatine: Isotopes

 The most stable isotope is astatine-210, which has a half-life of 8.1 hours.
 The primary decay mode is beta plus, to the relatively long-lived (in comparison to astatine isotopes) alpha emitter polonium-210.
 In total, only five isotopes have half-lives exceeding one hour (astatine-207 to -211).
 The least stable ground state isotope is astatine-213, with a half-life of 125 nanoseconds.
 It undergoes alpha decay to the extremely long-lived bismuth-209.

 Astatine has 24 known nuclear isomers, which are nuclei with one or more nucleons (protons or neutrons) in an excited state.
 A nuclear isomer may also be called a "meta-state", meaning the system has more internal energy than the "ground state" (the state with the lowest possible internal energy), making the former likely to decay into the latter.
 There may be more than one isomer for each isotope.
 The most stable of these nuclear isomers is astatine-202m1, which has a half-life of about 3 minutes, longer than those of all the ground states bar those of isotopes 203–211 and 220.
-The least stable is astatine-214m1; its half-life of 265 nanoseconds is shorter than those of all ground states except that of astatine-213.
+The least stable is astatine-213m1; its half-life of 110 nanoseconds is shorter than 125 nanoseconds for astatine-213, the shortest-lived ground state.